 You might be surprised to find the eco-friendly, electric Tesla Model S is actually a seven seater.
 The extra pair of seats pop up from the boot floor and face rearwards.
 They’re not exactly suitable for adults but, for small children, they’re perfectly usable.
 Even with the rear seats in place, it’s still practical thanks to a second boot under the bonnet.

-The top-spec P85D has two whopping great electric motors and boasts 682hp and 687lb ft of torque, helping it accelerate from rest to 62mph in a terrifying 3.2 seconds.
-That’s just as quick as the insane million-pound Pagani Huayra hypercar yet it can cover 300 miles on a single charge.
+The top-spec P85D has two whopping great electric motors and boasts 760hp and immense torque, helping it accelerate from rest to 62mph in a terrifying 2.4 seconds.
+That’s quicker than the insane million-pound Pagani Huayra hypercar, yet the Tesla can cover 300 miles on a single charge.

 If any of these cars has taken your fancy, put them in our car configurator to see how much carwow could help you save.
 For more options, head over to our deals page or, if you’re still struggling over what car to pick, check out our car chooser.